One or Both Feet That Are Turned Inward (Clubfoot) in Children: What to Know

 How is this diagnosed?

-• With ultrasound imaging before birth.
+• Ultrasound imaging before birth.

 How is this treated?